mcsee/Software-Design-Articles/Articles/Theory/How to Get Rid of Annoying IFs Forever/readme.md

 *Why the first instruction we learn to program should be the last to use.*

+> TL;DR: The final recipe to avoid IFs

 Nobody uses [GOTO instruction](https://en.wikipedia.org/wiki/Goto) anymore and few programming languages still support it.

 We have matured and confirmed [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code) is unmaintainable and error prone.